ibm-mas/ansible-devops/ibm/mas_devops/roles/db2/README.md

 **Related variables**:
 - `db2_version`: Required for upgrade action to specify target version
 - `db2_namespace`: All instances in this namespace are affected by upgrade
-- `db2_backup_version`: Required for restore/restore_database action; optional for backup, defaults to YYMMDD-HHMMSS
+- `db2_backup_version`: Required for restore/restore_database action; optional for backup, defaults to YYYYMMDD-HHMMSS
 - `override_storageclass`: In Restore, controls whether storage classes are overridden

 **Note**: **WARNING** - When using `upgrade`, ALL Db2 instances in the specified namespace will be upgraded.
 Plan accordingly and ensure `db2_version` matches the operator channel.